 Cattedrale di Santa Maria del Fiore | 10 Day Italy Itinerary

 Visit the Duomo and Climb the Dome

 The Duomo, also called Cattedrale di Santa Maria del Fiore, is the centerpiece of Florence.
-The entire cathedral complex has multiple parts to it: the nave, Brunelleschi’s Dome, Giotto’s Bell Tower, and the Baptistery.
+The entire cathedral complex has multiple parts to it: the nave, Brunelleschi’s Dome, Giotto’s Bell Tower, the Baptistery, a museum, and Santa Reparata.
 It’s a great place to start your tour of Florence.

 Climbing the 463 steps to the top of dome is one of Florence’s best experiences.
 Along the way you will have marvelous views of the interior of the Duomo.
 These paintings are the “Last Judgement” frescoes showing heaven and hell.
 They are very graphic and Tyler and Kara were mesmerized by these, in particular the creepy portrayal of hell.

 The Last Judgement frescoes on the dome | 10 Day Italy Itinerary

 From the top of the Dome, enjoy one of the best views of Florence.

 PRO TRAVEL TIP: Reservations are mandatory to climb the dome.
 Without a time slot you will be unable to climb the dome.
 These time slots tend to sell out days in advance.
 As soon as you know your dates of travel, I recommend booking your time slot to climb the dome.
 If time slots are sold out for your dates of travel, you can also purchase an entry ticket here.